ibm-cloud-docs/power-iaas/global-replication-service.md

-1. If the primary volume is associated with a volume group, remove the primary volume from the volume group.
+1. Remove the primary volume from the volume group, if the primary volume is associated with a volume group.
 2. Delete the primary volume from the primary site.
 You can use the CLI command [ibmcloud pi volume-delete](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-volume-delete) to delete the volume.
-3. If the auxiliary volume is associated with a volume group, remove the auxiliary volume from the volume group.
+3. Remove the auxiliary volume from the volume group, if the auxiliary volume is associated with a volume group.
 4. Delete the auxiliary volume from the secondary site.

 When you disable the replication service on the primary volume or delete a primary volume, the replication relationship between the primary volume and the secondary volume is deleted in the storage backend.
 If the auxiliary volume on the secondary site is associated with a volume group, remove the auxiliary volume from the volume group.
 Delete the auxiliary volume manually.
 If the auxiliary volume is not deleted from the secondary site, an out-of-band periodic check (occurring every 24 hours) sets the auxiliary volume to an error state.